Tom Clark (journalist)

 Tom Clark (born 1952/1953) is a Canadian former television journalist.
 A longtime reporter and anchor for CTV National News and CTV News Channel, he moved to Global News in 2011 before retiring from journalism in 2016.
-Currently, he serves as Canada's Consul General in New York.
+He also served as Canada's Consul General in New York.

 Personal

 Clark was born in the early 1950s (1952 or 1953) to Joseph Adair Porter Clark and Patricia Grant, and raised in Toronto.
 He graduated from Upper Canada College in 1971.
 He is fluent in both English and French.
 Clark attended Carleton University to study journalism, but left for a news job in Montreal.

 Clark comes from a family of journalists: